flossy83/BeyonwizV2Patch/README.md

 2. Insert the drive into the PVR and follow the on-screen instructions.
 Otherwise, use the PVR's file explorer to manually run the .ipk file.

 3. Navigate to the plugins menu and select 'Beyonwiz Patch (unofficial)'.
-The following screen will appear:

 4. Select 'Install patch' (green key).